 Le Grand Palais Boutique Hotel is a mid-range hotel that looks like a classic apartment block in Paris.

-Himawari Hotel Apartments is a 4-star hotel situated on Sisowath Quay with magnificent views of the Tonle Sap River.
+Himawari Hotel Apartments is situated on Sisowath Quay with views of the Tonle Sap River.

 The Pavilion Hotel is located in the heart of the historical centre of Phnom Penh, near the Royal Palace and Wat Botum.
 The architecture is a combination of Khmer and French colonial styles.
 It features unique heritage villas, indoor and outdoor swimming pools and private plunge pools, in a lush tropical compound.